huggingface/text-generation-inference/README.md

 In Llava-v1.6-Mistral-7B, an image usually accounts for 2000 input tokens.
 For example, an image of size 512x512 is represented by 2800 tokens.
 Thus, `max-input-tokens` must be larger than the number of tokens associated with the image.
 Otherwise the image may be truncated.
 We set `BASE_IMAGE_TOKENS=2048` as the default image token value.
 This is the minimum value of `max-input-tokens`.
 You can override the environment variable `BASE_IMAGE_TOKENS` to change this value.
 The warmup will generate graphs with input length from `BASE_IMAGE_TOKENS` to `max-input-tokens`.
 For Llava-v1.6-Mistral-7B, the value of `max-batch-prefill-tokens` is 16384, which is calcualted as follows: `prefill_batch_size` = `max-batch-prefill-tokens` / `max-input-tokens`.

-> Note: Multi-card Llava-v1.6-Mistral-7B inference is currently not supported.

 ```bash
 model=llava-hf/llava-v1.6-mistral-7b-hf
 volume=$PWD/data   # share a volume with the Docker container to avoid downloading weights every run